Lena Meyer-Landrut: Career

-2009–2011: Unser Star für Oslo and Eurovision Song Contest
+2009–2011: Eurovision Song Contest

 Meyer-Landrut decided to take part in the talent show Unser Star für Oslo, a newly created national television programme to select the German entry for the Eurovision Song Contest 2010.
 The show was organised by public broadcaster ARD and private television station ProSieben, as well as entertainer, music producer and former Eurovision entrant Stefan Raab.
 From 4,500 entrants, Meyer-Landrut was picked as one of the 20 contestants for the show.
 Asked about her motivation to apply, she said, "I like to test myself.
 I wanted to see how I am perceived, and I wanted to hear what people with knowledge have to say about it.
 I personally can't judge myself at all."
 After her first appearance, performing "My Same" by British singer Adele, Meyer-Landrut received much praise from the show's jury panel and was instantly considered the favourite.
 The following week, Adele's "My Same" entered the German singles chart at number 61.
 Meyer-Landrut reached the final of Unser Star für Oslo, mainly performing lesser-known songs by international artists The Bird and the Bee, Kate Nash, Paolo Nutini and Lisa Mitchell.
 Of her eight cover performances, five of the original songs subsequently charted in Germany, with all but "Foundations" reaching their peak chart position.
 In the final, on 12 March 2010, Meyer-Landrut sang three songs specifically written for the contest, "Bee", "Satellite" and "Love Me".
 Through televoting the audience chose "Satellite", written by American Julie Frost and Dane John Gordon, to be her designated song in the event she won the show.
 In a second round of voting Meyer-Landrut was chosen as Germany's entry for the 55th Eurovision Song Contest, beating the last remaining contestant, Jennifer Braun.